 \section{Introduction}

-The resolution of many-body quantum systems equation is always a challenging task.
-Many approximate computational methods exist, each with their strengths and weaknesses.
-Among them, the envelope theory (ET) \cite{hall80,hall83,hall04}, also known as the auxiliary field method \cite{silv10,silv12}, is an easy to use method with the following advantages: (i) it can treat quite general Hamiltonians with non-standard kinematics in $D$ dimensions; (ii) its computation cost is independent of the number of particles; (iii) in favourable cases, the approximate eigenvalues can be lower or upper bounds.
+The resolution of equations for many-body quantum systems is always a challenging task.
+There are numerous approximate computational methods available, each with its own strengths and weaknesses.
+Among these methods is the envelope theory (ET) \cite{hall80,hall83,hall04}, also known as the auxiliary field method \cite{silv10,silv12}, which stands out as an easy-to-use approach with several advantages: (i) it can handle quite general Hamiltonians with non-standard kinematics in $D$ dimensions; (ii) its computational cost is independent of the number of particles; (iii) in favourable cases, the approximate eigenvalues obtained using the ET can prove to be either lower or upper bounds.

-The initial idea of the method is to replace the Hamiltonian $H$ under study by an auxiliary Hamiltonian $\tilde{H}$ which is solvable \cite{silv12}.
-In practice, $\Tilde{H}$ is chosen as a many-body harmonic oscillator $H_\text{ho}$, which is exactly solvable for arbitrary dimensions \cite{hall79,cint21}.
-The auxiliary Hamiltonian, as its name implies, depends on some auxiliary parameters which are fixed by an extremisation procedure.
-It is worth noting that, historically, the ET has been developed as a ``geometrical theory" which is completely equivalent to the introduction of the above auxiliary Hamiltonian, and will be explained in more details below.
-Beyond the auxiliary Hamiltonian, an improvement procedure has been developed based on a modification of the harmonic oscillator quantum numbers associated with the ET \cite{sema15b}.
+The fundamental idea behind this method is to replace the Hamiltonian $H$ being studied with an auxiliary Hamiltonian $\tilde{H}$ that is solvable \cite{silv12}.
+In practice, $\tilde{H}$ is chosen to be a many-body harmonic oscillator $H_\text{ho}$, which is exactly solvable for arbitrary dimensions \cite{hall79,cint21}.
+Subsequently, an improvement procedure for the method has been developed based on a modification of the global harmonic oscillator quantum number \cite{sema15b}.

-The ET has been used to obtain physical results about hadronic systems as in \cite{sema09}.
-The method is especially useful when the number of particles can be arbitrary large as in the large-$N_c$ formulation of QCD \cite{buis11,buis12}.
-The method has also allowed the study of a possible quasi Kepler's third law for quantum many-body systems \cite{sema21}.
-Finally, the method can also be simply used to test accurate numerical calculations as in \cite{char15}.
+The ET can produce quite accurate results for the baryon spectra in the framework of potential models with QCD-inspired interactions \cite{sema15a}.
+The method has also been used for hybrid mesons in \cite{sema09}.
+The ET proves particularly useful in situations where the number of particles can be arbitrary large, such as in the large-$N_c$ formulation of QCD \cite{sema07a,sema07b,sema08,buis11,buis12,buis22} (in \cite{sema09,sema07a,sema07b,sema08,buis11,buis12}, a first version of the ET was used without being named as such).
+The method can also be used in other domains.
+It has been employed to explore a possible quasi Kepler's third law for quantum many-body systems \cite{sema19a,sema21}.
+It can be useful for the study of excitons \cite{sema22}.
+Lastly, the method can be used to validate precise numerical calculations, as in \cite{char15}.